-1 Durability in storm risks, resiliency to floods 2 Maintenance costs 3 • Water usage 4 The evaluation criteria should indicate approximately how material factors will be 5 weighted in the selection process, if it is known.
+1 • Durability in storm risks, resiliency to floods 2 Maintenance costs 3 • Water usage 4 The evaluation criteria should indicate approximately how material factors will be 5 weighted in the selection process, if it is known.
 6 It is also important to include all policy objectives that may be applicable in the 7 evaluation criteria, such as a preference for resources with low-carbon emissions, 8 maximizing cost-effective energy efficiency, and procuring energy efficiency to displace 9 costlier resources.
 10 Step 3 is to issue a solicitation.
 A solicitation could take the form of a Request for 11 Information (RFI) or a more rigorous Request for Proposals (RFP).
 A Request for 12 Information (RFI) may be appropriate in many instances.
 It will provide greater 13 flexibility for the procuring entity and less intensive proposals from respondents.
 An RFI 14 is intended to provide the utility with general information about prospective suppliers and 15 directional information to guide further procurement diligence on potential resources.
 16 If the procuring entity has sufficient specificity about the resources, products, or services 17 needed, an RFP may be appropriate, which asks prospective vendors to offer more 18 detailed and more reliable information on price, delivery terms, and other specified 19 attributes of the proposed solutions.
-20 To accomplish the all source purpose of the solicitation, it should expressly seek 21 information from prospective suppliers of resource options such as: 22 Demand response for peak load reduction.
+20 To accomplish the all source purpose of the solicitation, it should expressly seek 21 information from prospective suppliers of resource options such as: 22 • Demand response for peak load reduction.

-- Expanding energy efficiency programs or services.
-This may mean increasing investments in existing programs, launching new programs, or direct delivery of services to certain sectors (e.g., municipal offices, residential homes, apartments, commercial offices, refrigerated warehouses, hotels, schools, etc.). - Energy storage facilities - Step 4 is to evaluate proposals.
-The centerpiece of a competitive bidding process is evaluating proposals.
-Evaluating proposals and selecting a resource or mix of resources to procure requires judgement, expertise, and may involve subjective evaluation of risk and other factors.
-It requires full information about the utility system, planning requirements, demand forecasts, and more.
-Different resource options, and combinations of resources, have practical differences that mean they are not exact substitutes in all cases.
+1 • Expanding energy efficiency programs or services.
+This may mean increasing 2 investments in existing programs, launching new programs, or direct delivery of 3 services to certain sectors (e.g., municipal offices, residential homes, apartments, 4 commercial offices, refrigerated warehouses, hotels, schools, etc.).
+5 • Energy storage facilities 6 • Utility-owned distributed solar, possibly coupled with battery storage 7 Step 4 is to evaluate proposals.
+The centerpiece of a competitive bidding process is 8 evaluating proposals.
+Evaluating proposals and selecting a resource or mix of resources 9 to procure requires judgement, expertise, and may involve subjective evaluation of risk 10 and other factors.
+It requires full information about the utility system, planning 11 requirements, demand forecasts, and more.
+Different resource options, and combinations 12 of resources, have practical differences that mean they are not exact substitutes in all 13 cases.
+14 For all these reasons and more, the distribution utility is likely to be the best party to 15 evaluate proposals, to accord weight to different attributes of resource alternatives, and to 16 exercise judgement required to select an appropriate resource or mix of resources to 17 procure.
+18 Reasonable parties can disagree about how evaluation criteria should be applied to any 19 proposal and how different resource attributes should be weighted and valued.
+There are 20 two important factors that can go a long way to resolve disagreements.
+The first is 21 transparency in the process.
+Documenting the evaluation criteria used to select resources 22 will be helpful.
+This occurs within needs of utility confidentiality and protection of proprietary information.
+The second is stakeholder engagement in the process.
+One option is to convene a procurement working group.